How to Edit Video for Social Media

 Now, let’s break it down step by step!

-- Step 1: If you’re a Wistia user, located the video in your Wistia account that you’d like to edit.
+• Step 1: If you’re a Wistia user, locate the video in your Wistia account that you’d like to edit.
 Then, download the file at the highest quality you have available–1080p if you’ve got it.

 Reminder: Be sure to tailor your content for each platform.
 There are length limitations on every channel, so keep your videos within these defined ranges.
 There are also ideal social media video lengths, based on ad performance data — we’ve got you covered here: